 As I described in my tale of our time skiing in the Alps, I’m not the greatest skier in the world.
 Where I come from in southeastern Michigan, we ski on landfills because we don’t even have mountains.
 Knowing that I was heading to one of the premier ski areas near Lake Tahoe had me a bit intimidated because I was slightly concerned that I wouldn’t find many runs that I could comfortably do.
 Those fears were completely unfounded though, because I found Squaw Valley to have lots of fun runs for both beginners and intermediate level skiers.

 However, I had a free lift ticket in my hand (find out how you can score one too!) and I wasn’t going to pass up a chance to at least check out a legendary ski location like Squaw – it was the site of an Olympics after all.
 To my great surprise, I discovered that Squaw Valley has some of the best Lake Tahoe skiing for beginners and I had an amazing afternoon on the slopes.
 I even returned a couple more times on subsequent business trips.
-And since I wasted valuable time that day googling “Squaw Valley beginner runs” on my phone with not a lot of great results, I decided to write about it so anyone in my boat can see that it’s totally doable for a moderately in-shape mediocre skier from the Midwest.
+And since I wasted valuable time that day googling “Squaw Valley beginner runs” on my phone with not a lot of great results, I decided to write about it so anyone in my boat can see that it’s totally doable even for a moderately in-shape mediocre skier from the Midwest.

 I knew that I wouldn’t be hitting any of the black diamond and beyond runs.
 I don’t even do those on little Michigan hills.
 I figured I’d start out on green runs and maybe work my way up to some blue runs toward the end.
 I was fully expecting to spend my whole afternoon at the bottom of the mountain taking runs up and down the bunny hill.
 However, once I got there and looked at the trail maps, I found out that the best Squaw Valley beginner runs were actually located toward the top of the mountain.